Experienced Silver Spring Discrimination Lawyer Ready To Serve You

 - Genetic Information

 Furthermore, it is unlawful for you to be subjected to harassment based on being a member of any of the above-protected classes or for having a relationship with a member of any of these classes.
-For example, we all know that sexual harassment is illegal.
+For example, we all know that sexual abuse or unwanted sexual advances is illegal.
 But if you are married to someone who suffers from a mental disorder or who is from a different race or religion, you cannot be harassed or discriminated against due to that relationship.

 Retaliation for filing a complaint or being involved in any discrimination investigation is also illegal.
 So if you believe that you fit any of the above qualifiers, it’s time to speak with a legal practitioner to find out about your legal rights.

 Digging a Little Deeper into Discrimination Law in Silver Spring, MD